 - Wheat straw (avoid hay, it may contain weed seeds)

-- A grass mat
+- A biodegradable grass seed mat like this one

 - 1/4″ layer of screened compost